-- Take personal action either in person or by letter stating that the behavior is neither humorous, not welcome, and should cease immediately; - Request informal third-party mediation from a friend or colleague; or - File a formal grievance in accordance with the College's Grievance and Appeal Policy.
+Take personal action either in person or by letter stating that the behavior is neither humorous, not welcome, and should cease immediately;

+- Request informal third-party mediation from a friend or colleague; or - File a formal grievance in accordance with the College's Grievance and Appeal Policy.

 Student Grievances.
-The Dean of Enrollment Management has been designated as the Title IX Coordinator and Grievance Officer for students.
-Any student who has questions, concerns, complaints or grievance, should contact the Dean of Enrollment Management, 251-580-2103.
+The Chief Judiciary Officer has been designated as the Title IX Coordinator and Grievance Officer for students.
+Any student who has questions, concerns, complaints or grievance, should contact the Chief Judiciary Officer.